yukihiko-shinoda/cookiecutter-pypackage/docs/invoke.md

 # Invoke

-The generated project is ready to run some useful tasks like formatting, linting, testing.
+The generated project is ready to run some useful tasks like formatting, linting, analyzing, testing.

 To do this we use [pyinvoke] to wrap up the required commands.